jobayer977/javascript-interview-questions/docs/08 String/how-can-repeat-a-string-n-times/index.md

 ---
 title: How can repeat a string n times?
 ---
-## How can repeat a string n times?

 We can use the repeat method.
 Repeat method takes a string and a number and returns a new string that is n times the original string.